Download the presentation slides [PDF]

-To answer these questions, this talk will synthesize findings from the recent literature, including the speaker's own work, regarding the impact of biofuel production on land use, biodiversity and CO2 emissions.
-It will re-examine the assumptions that underpin renewable fuel policies in light of ecological and economic realities.
+To answer these questions, this talk synthesizes findings from the recent literature, including the speaker's own work, regarding the impact of biofuel production on land use, biodiversity and CO2 emissions.
+It re-examines the assumptions that underpin renewable fuel policies in light of ecological and economic realities.
 Mistakes could have been avoided had analysts been more attentive to the terrestrial carbon cycle and the fact that increasing the rate of net carbon uptake is crucial for any form of bio-based climate mitigation.
-The discussion will highlight the importance of "Thinking Beyond Carbon Neutral," which in this context means properly valuing the carbon-storing ecosystem service that biologically rich lands provide.
+The discussion highlights the importance of "Thinking Beyond Carbon Neutral," which in this context means properly valuing the carbon-storing ecosystem service that biologically rich lands provide.
 This insight is consistent with environmental economics, notably, the importance of putting a uniform price on carbon so that terrestrial carbon stocks are properly valued and all CO2 emissions are managed regardless of their origin.

 Given below is a list of the references cited in the presentation.